Boreal

 The moon’s brightness is a reflection of the sun’s light, not a light on its own and the phases of the moons are definitely not the best way to keep track of the number of years to Judgement Day (“the reckoning”).
 Can Allah’s fondness for His former illustrious self in the pantheon of gods worshipped by the pre-Islamic Arabs be any more evident?

 The lunar calendar need not have needlessly complicated things by moving through the seasons if Allah had not banned the practice of adding a thirteenth month every now and then.
 It was the custom of some of the tribes that shared the Peninsula, before the Muslim conquest, to add a thirteenth month when it became obvious that the lunar calendar had lost all connection with the seasons.
-This, Allah claimed, was an attempt by the unbelievers to interfere with his sacred months and He forbade it.
+This, Allah claimed, was an attempt by the unbelievers to interfere with His Sacred Months and He forbade it.

 9:36 The number of months, with Allah, is twelve months by Allah’s Ordinance from the day He created the heavens and the earth.
 Four of these are Sacred.
 This is the right religion, so do not wrong yourselves during them; but fight the polytheists all together just as they fight you all together; and know that Allah is on the side of the righteous.